bernie4375/FCL-potential-autoISF/README.md

           6.5.3 Using pre-sets in improved FCL cockpit 6.6  Activity monitor based on stepcounter
                 Case study 6.2 Biking day with hi carb lunch; DIY cockpit
-9. Kids: Mastering additional Challenges (fragment, to be completed NN)
+7. Advanced HCL (Meal Announcement, MA) (fragment, to be completed NN)
-10. Performance Monitoring and Tuning
+8. Performance Monitoring and Tuning
                Case study 8.2: Futility of tuning based on 1 extreme meal
-11. Trouble Shooting
+9. Trouble Shooting
-12. Emulator on PC to Determine Settings (fragment, to be completed NN) 10.1  Logfile Analysis
+10. Emulator on PC to Determine Settings (fragment, to be completed NN) 10.1  Logfile Analysis
      10.2  What-if investigations
-13. Emulator on the Smartphone (fragment, to be completed NN) 11.1   AAPS home screen access to table, chart of ISF contributors for last 3 hours 11.2   „what-if“: Real time alternative suggestions (with speech synthesis)
+11. Emulator on the Smartphone (fragment, to be completed NN) 11.1   AAPS home screen access to table, chart of ISF contributors for last 3 hours 11.2   „what-if“: Real time alternative suggestions (with speech synthesis)
-14. Remarks for Users of previous autoISF Versions
+12. Remarks for Users of previous autoISF Versions
-15. Other Avenues to Full Closed Loop
+13. Other Avenues to Full Closed Loop
      13.1 FCL using AAPS Master and Automations
      13.2  dynamicISF used for Full Closed Loop
      13.3   Methods involving simple Meal Announcement that might be stretched into a FCL